As a citizen of the United States of America, the author

 articles is allowed and encouraged so long as there is no change to the text or its meaning and proper attribution is given

-without his awareness and consent, and will as soon as possible restore the true content if and when such changes are discovered.
+without his awareness and consent, and will as soon as possible restore the true content if and when such unauthorized changes

 Stephen M. St. John